Yazidi genocide: Process of selling Yazidi and Christian women

-On 3 November 2014, the "price list" for Yazidi and Christian females issued by ISIL surfaced online, and Dr. Widad Akrawi and her team were the first to verify the authenticity of the document.
+On 3 November 2014, the "price list" for Yazidi and Christian females issued by IS surfaced online, and Dr. Widad Akrawi and her team were the first to verify the authenticity of the document.
 On 4 November 2014, a translated version of the document was shared by Akrawi.
 On 4 August 2015, the same document was confirmed as genuine by a UN official.